 The shower room is modern and fresh, completing the interior of Bank Bottom Cottage.

 The outdoor space is undoubtedly the cottage's biggest asset, a high-quality decking area complete with comfortable furniture, a BBQ and some breathtaking views towards the valley beyond, what more could you ask for on a warm evening?

 The village of Marsden is a delightful surprise in the Colne Valley, it boasts award-winning restaurants, pubs, National Trust owned land and so much more.

 Nearby to Marsden is the fantastic city of Manchester and the market town of Huddersfield, which are both offering beautiful buildings, activities and some fantastic shops.

 Bank Bottom Cottage is a little gem of a cottage in a beautiful location.

 All ground floor.
-Open plan studio accommodation with one double bedroom, kitchen, dining area and sitting area with double sofa bed.
+Open plan studio accommodation with one double, kitchen, dining area and sitting area with double sofa bed.
 Shower room with shower, basin and WC.